pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 -----------------

 pandas indexing behavior is tricky to understand.
 Some operations return views while other return copies.
-Depending on the result of the operation, mutation one object might accidentally mutate another:
+Depending on the result of the operation, mutating one object might accidentally mutate another:

 .. ipython:: python